How to Protect Your Garden and Landscape in WinterDecember 28, 2019

-- Mulch.
+- Wintertime Mulching.
 Borderline-hardy perennials and bulbs can be mulched to provide insulation after the ground is frozen to help prevent the freeze/thaw cycle, which can damage plants.
 If there’s a blanket of snow, your work is done.
 If not, recycle the evergreen boughs from the holiday garlands or tree, or cover the garden with straw.
 Remove winter mulch in spring when the danger of a hard frost has passed.

 - Rescue plants from heavy snow.
 Plants can easily be weighed down by heavy snow.
 Remove the snow to help prevent branches from permanently sagging or snapping off.
 If the snow has already frozen, let it melt.

-- Don’t trend on me!
+- Don’t tread on me!
 Dormant or frozen lawns can easily be damaged and possibly killed by foot-traffic, landscaping equipment, and parked cars, as frozen grass blades contain ice crystals for protection and can break.

 - Additional Milorganite winter gardening tips.
 Check out Milorganite’s January and February Northern gardening checklists.

 - Get local intel.
 Check with your local university extension for winter-gardening information particular to your location.

 - Prune Southern Trees during Winter It’s best to prune deciduous shrubs just prior to them producing new growth, and while there are no leaves, it’s easier to see the shape of the shrub and what you’re doing.
 Late-winter/early-spring pruning won’t interfere with summer- and fall-blooming shrubs.
 Prune now before they begin growing again.